 Changes in consumer habits are one of the principal reasons.
 For the last 4 years, the UK has topped the list of countries with online retail sales as a percentage of total retail sales (15,6%).

 Things were getting bad for the retail sector prior to the pandemic.

 A 2016 study conducted by YouGov showed that eating out was the primal source of spending in London.
 People eating out more often and at a higher cost meant even mid-market restaurants were closing by the dozens.
 The situation for physical retail and dining was already grim before a global pandemic hit.

 The casual dining retail market has been over-exploited in London for at least the last decade, following the enormous food and beverage business present in the city.
-Nowadays, the hotspot lies in food delivery services, with companies like Uber leading the way with its UberEats section.
+Nowadays, the hottest retail innovation lies in food delivery services, with companies like Uber leading the way with its UberEats section.